-It is estimated that over 350 households in Northumberland are not connected to the electricity grid.
-The majority of these households rely on oil generators to meet their basic electricity needs.
+It's estimated over 350 households in Northumberland are not connected to the electricity grid.
+The majority of these households rely on diesel generators to meet their basic electricity needs.

 Very little progress has been made in getting these households connected, despite the efforts of individual households, utility providers and other organisations over many years.
 As the UK makes the essential shift away from fossil fuels, the situation is becoming increasingly urgent.

 In 2019, CAN established the Northumberland Off-grid Task Force as a mechanism to bring together all key partners in endeavouring to do something about the situation – and help these households access the same electricity supply that the rest of the UK takes for granted.